mandeepairborne/samweb/README.md

 - `user`: Mastodon username, e.g `Daudix`
 - `token`: Mastodon app token, e.g `jTNX9pAV8XEPBby0cPWF6CmGY60kkIy4vidggfxXmoQ`.
 Can be left empty, but in this case only first 60 comments will be loaded, instructions on how to get one are available [here](https://github.com/cassidyjames/cassidyjames.github.io/blob/47c449a0083113ea5be8d215beb6650ac64929e4/_config.yaml#L48-L52)

+These values are also used in the `<head>` for Mastodon verification.

 ## Test pages

 - [Demo page](https://duckquill.exozy.me/demo)
 - [Cake Party!](https://duckquill.exozy.me/demo/page)
 - [ActivityPub/​Fediverse comments demo](https://duckquill.exozy.me/demo/comments)

+## Contribute

+If you want to improve Duckquill in any way, feel free to open an issue, or even better, a pull request!
+I'm happy about every contribution!

 ## Special thanks ♥